-QUESTION MH/SUD M/S is completed by a certified pharmacy tech (CPhT) that identifies applicable information from what the prescriber provided.
+SCENARIO 2: RAE I AND ROCKY MOUNTAIN HEALTH PLAN PRIME MCO Question MH/SUD M/S identifies applicable information from what the prescriber provided.
 If the CPhT is able to approve, the pharmacy tech will approve.
 If the CPhT cannot approve based on the guideline criteria, the case is forwarded to a Pharmacist for further review.
 The initial review is completed by the pharmacist.
-CPhTs cannot deny cases for medical necessity. is completed by a certified pharmacy tech (CPhT) that identifies applicable information from what the prescriber provided.
+CPhTs cannot deny cases for medical necessity. identifies applicable information from what the prescriber provided.
 If the CPhT is able to approve, the pharmacy tech will approve.
 If the CPhT cannot approve based on the guideline criteria, the case is forwarded to a Pharmacist for further review.
 The initial review is completed by the pharmacist.
 CPhTs cannot deny cases for medical necessity.
 What is the process for determining medical appropriateness for individuals UNDER the age of 21?
-IP/OP: Clinical Coordinators (CC) receive and review clinical documentation from the provider or facility requesting services for the member and compares it to the appropriate medical necessity guidelines (MCG or ASAM Criteria) and the Colorado Medicaid medical necessity criteria for youth under 20 to determine if the request is medically appropriate.
+IP/OP: Clinical Coordinators (CC) receive and review clinical documentation from the provider or facility requesting services for the member and compares it to the appropriate medical necessity guidelines (InterQual or ASAM Criteria) and the Colorado Medicaid medical necessity criteria for youth under 20 to determine if the request is medically appropriate.
 CCs cannot deny cases for medical necessity.
-The process is the same for MH/SUD and M/S. IP/OP: Clinical Coordinators (CC) receive and review clinical documentation from the provider or facility requesting services for the member and compares it to the appropriate medical necessity guidelines (MCG or ASAM Criteria) and the Colorado Medicaid medical necessity criteria for youth under 20 to determine if the request is medically appropriate.
+The process is the same for MH/SUD and M/S. IP/OP: Clinical Coordinators (CC) receive and review clinical documentation from the provider or facility requesting services for the member and compares it to the appropriate medical necessity guidelines (InterQual or ASAM Criteria) and the Colorado Medicaid medical necessity criteria for youth under 20 to determine if the request is medically appropriate.
 CCs cannot deny cases for medical necessity.
 The process is the same for MH/SUD and M/S. Pharmacy: Medical necessity reviews are completed at a variety of medical professional levels.
 The initial case review is completed by a certified pharmacy tech (CPhT) that identifies applicable information from what the prescriber provided.
 If the CPhT is able to approve, the pharmacy tech will approve.
 If the CPhT cannot approve based on the guideline criteria, the case is forwarded to a Pharmacist for further review.
 The initial review is completed by the pharmacist.
-CPhTs Pharmacy: Medical necessity reviews are completed at a variety of medical professional levels.
+CPhTs cannot deny cases for medical necessity.
+Pharmacy: Medical necessity reviews are completed at a variety of medical professional levels.
 The initial case review is completed by a certified pharmacy tech (CPhT) that identifies applicable information from what the prescriber provided.
 If the CPhT is able to approve, the pharmacy tech will approve.
 If the CPhT cannot approve based on the guideline criteria, the case is forwarded to a Pharmacist for further review.
 The initial review is completed by the pharmacist.
-CPhTs
+CPhTs cannot deny cases for medical necessity.